ShakedLub/FreeViewing/README.md

 #### &#x20;Before running

+If you are downloading from OSF:

+Unzip the following folders:

+a.

+b.

 &#x20;
-If you are downloading the code from GitHub download the following ExpMain folders from OSF (https:/osf.io/b5ntv/)
+If you are downloading from GitHub:

+Download the following folders from OSF (from the ExpMain folder) (https:/osf.io/b5ntv/)
-&#x20; (if you are downloading everything from OSF skip this part):

 a.
 Locate the Raw Data folder inside FreeViewing\\ExpMain

 b.
 Locate the ResultsStructs folder inside FreeViewing\\ExpMain\\Analysis\\AnalysisFolders\\

 ####